hl7dk/kl-gateway-rehab/input/pagecontent/StructureDefinition-klgateway-140-citizen-intro.md

 The managing organization is given by its SOR code.
 For most municipalities this will be the code for the municipality, but if a municipality delivers services covered by FSIII in different departments using different record systems (thus having mulitple custodians) the SOR codes of the department that acts as custodian is used.

+Patient.deceasedBoolean is a statement of whether the citizen is alive or dead.

 ### Conversions between Danish information model and FHIR-profile